Someone Hit My Parked Car & Left: 6 Steps To Take (2026)

 What should I do if someone hit my parked car and left?
 Quick Answer

-- If someone hits your parked car and leaves, check for a note, call the police, look for witnesses, take photos, and report the accident to your insurance.
-If damages are severe or insurance disputes arise, consider consulting a lawyer for assistance.
+- You should check for a note, call the police, look for witnesses, take photos, and report the accident to your insurance.
+If the damages are severe or insurance disputes arise, consider consulting a lawyer for assistance.

 Summary